GNUFox/remoteradioptt/README.md

 ## TODO
 - [ ] Error-handling in radio.py
-- [ ] Command-Line Arguments for Host/Port in raido.py and computer.py
+- [x] Command-Line Arguments for Host/Port in raido.py and computer.py
 - [x] Locking mechanism in radio.py
 - [ ] Find another soultion that doesn't use pulseadio because some users might not want to use that on a raspberrypi
 - [ ] better exception handling
 - [ ] Radio Power on / off
 - [ ] Interlock to prevent radio access while other applications e.g. direwolf are in control
-- [ ] find reason for latency / reason why audio is not audible for the first few seconds when switching to receive
+- [ ] find reason for latency / reason why audio is not audible for the first few seconds when switching to receive -> probably due to trx buffering/startup (Popen)
-- [ ] Move argument handling to separate file class (as it is the same for )
+- [ ] Move argument handling to separate file class (as it is the same for both radio/computer)